 OkayRelax plans start at $19.95 a month for a 5 task plan.
 In comparison, Fancy Hands is $30 for the same 5 tasks.

-The popular 25-task plan runs $74.95 per month and heavy users can outsource 50 tasks under the OkayRelax Executive plan for $124.95 per month.
+The popular 25-task plan runs $74.95 per month and heavy users can outsource unlimited tasks under the OkayRelax Unlimited plan for $299.95 per month.

 If you max out the 30-minute per task guideline, you’re looking at equivalent labor rates as low as $8 an hour on the Starter plan, $6 an hour for the Professional plan, and $5 an hour for the Executive plan.